nshhhin/Othello/README.md

 </div>

 ## how to play this game
-- run Othello/application.macosx/Othello in Mac OS
+- run Othello/application.macosx/Othello on Mac OS